microchip-pic-avr-examples/pic18f57q43-dma-uart-to-pwm-part2/README.md

    3. Hit **Next>**
 5. In **Select Device** window
    1. Select **PIC18F57Q43** as your device
-   2. Pro-tip: quickly filter for devices by inputting last 3-4 characters of the device and selecting from the drop-down list (e.g. Q43).
+   2. Pro-tip: quickly filter for devices by inputting the last 3-4 characters of the device name and then selecting from the drop-down list (e.g. Q43).
    3. Hit **Next>**
 6. In **Select Tool (Optional)** window
     1. If device is connected – select Microchip Kits -> PIC18F57Q43 Curiosity Nano (PKOB nano)